dealien/SCIENCE-Project-To-Do-List/general-firetruck-tomfoolery.md

 **Completion Date:** N/A

 ## Info
-So you've stolen many Firetrucks and used them to wash your cars for free, role play as firefighters, and generally troll your friends (and your enemies too).
-But have you ever wondered the extent of the Firetrucks' godly power?
+So you've stolen many Fire Trucks and used them to wash your cars for free, role play as firefighters, and generally troll your friends (and your enemies too).
+But have you ever wondered the extent of the Fire Trucks' godly power?
 Well now it's time to find out!

 Things to try:
 * Put out rockets in midair or when they impact an object to minimize or prevent damage
-* Keep a damaged Rhino (or other vehicle) from blowing up when heavily damaged by spraying the fire
+* Keep a damaged Rhino Tank (or other vehicle) from blowing up when heavily damaged by spraying the fire
 * Put out a Molotov Cocktail in midair
 * Find out what happens when you spray someone while they're parachuting